-Do you ever wonder if you’re using the most time efficient workflow?
+Do you ever wonder if you’re using the most time-efficient workflow?

-If you’re a Fujifilm shooter and want to use Iridient Developer as your primary photo processing software, or even if you want to use it as a RAW converter, then have a solid and consistent workflow is not only going to save you a lot of time, but it will also make your photo editing process a lot simpler.Â
+If you’re a Fujifilm shooter and want to use Iridient Developer as your primary photo processing software, or even if you want to use it as a RAW converter, then having a solid and consistent workflow is not only going to save you a lot of time, but it will also make your photo editing process a lot simpler.

 Iridient Developer Workflow